freenet/freenet-core/docs/src/dev-guide.md

       🛈 The exact interface still is an evolving specification.

+> **TODO:** Elsewhere in the documentation, explain the intricate details of how interfacing through WASM works.
+In theory users could implement their own wrapping code as long as the follow the low level WASM code specification.

 Here we create a new type, `Contract` for which we will be implementing the `ContractInterface` trait.
 To know more details about the functionality of a contract, delve into the details of the [contract interface](contract-interface.md).

 Notice the `#[contract]` macro call, this will generate the necessary code for the WASM runtime to interact with your contract in an ergonomic ans safe way.
 Trying to use this macro more than once in the same module will result in a compiler error, and only the code generated at the top level module will be used by the runtime.